lowrycito/handbook/pages/study-manual-general-handbook-7.md

 to raise their children in righteousness.

-In addition to helping members live the gospel, the bishop has other responsibilities in the work of salvation and exaltation.
+In addition to helping members live the gospel, the bishop has other responsibilities in coordinating God’s work of salvation and exaltation.
 For example, he:

   * Helps men prepare to be ordained to priesthood offices.